-As a result, we’ve taken a delve into the past, and found the most obscure former footballers you could possibly think of…
+We’ve taken a delve into the past and found the most obscure former footballers you could possibly think of…

 The famous James Bond actor played as a youngster for Bonnyrigg Rose, choosing acting over a professional career in the sport.